Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 *That* thought made him chuckle.
 Realistically it was a stupid and irrational hope.
 But somehow he couldn’t let go of it.

-"...Ever the optimist, Nofl…" he muttered to himself, and fetched his gravity harness.
+"...Ever the optimist, Nofl..." he muttered to himself, and fetched his gravity harness.

 There was a tacit assumption among Humankind that the Corti were cowardly and unadventurous.
 That was, perhaps, a bit unfair.
 The cowardly bit was dead on, of course.
 But science was nothing *but* an adventure!
 How could exploring the very mechanisms of infinity be unadventurous?
 Ridiculous.
 No other species had probed the unknown so relentlessly.